philwild/infosecdocs/docs/README.md

 	![Windows Access and Changes](./Images/WindowsAccessAndChanges.png)

-	The Windows Access and Changes dashboard focuses on events within your Microsoft Windows environment.
+	The `Windows Access and Changes` dashboard focuses on events within your Microsoft Windows environment.
 It presents information relating to:

  - Locked Out Accounts
       - Privilege Escalations
-      - Change and
+      - Change metrics
+      - Authentication metrics
+   The second half of the dashboards provides interactive filtering of both user and host

    * All Authentications

 	![All Authentications](./Images/AllAuthentications.png)

+	the `All Autentications` dashboard

 	[Description here]